• Skip to primary navigation

 Can I use chicken breast in this recipe?

-No, chicken breast will fall apart and appear shredded and dry in the recipe whilst thigh meat will stay cubed as shown in the picture.
+No, chicken breast will fall apart and appear shredded and dry in the recipe, whilst thigh meat will stay cubed as shown in the picture.

-How can I make this dairy-free?
+Can I make this dairy-free?

 Is this a hot curry?

 The curry is somewhat hot.
-If you are concerned just use one chilli and scrape out the seeds and membranes.
+If you are concerned, just use one chilli and scrape out the seeds and membranes.

-I don't like coriander, can I leave this out?
+I don't like coriander.
+Can I leave this out?

 Can I use olive oil?